batu-sengezer/edge-ai-jetson-orin-nano/README.md

-# Tier 2: Edge AI on the NVIDIA Jetson Orin Nano
+# Edge AI on the NVIDIA Jetson Orin Nano

 This project is part of a larger series called Edge AI Across the Compute Spectrum, which examines how the same small machine learning workload performs across different classes of hardware.
 Tier 1 targets a microcontroller, an STM32F407 running FreeRTOS.
 Tier 2, covered in this repository, targets the NVIDIA Jetson Orin Nano, an embedded GPU board common in drones and robotics.
 Tier 3 targets a laptop-class Apple silicon chip.